SadeemAlharthi/Arabic_Question-Answering_System_Using_Search_Engine_Techniques/README.md

 - The code.ipynb - Jupyter notebook that includes all the code
 - The dataset folder contains the dataset

+# How to cite this dataset:
+Our paper:
+@inproceedings{alamir2021arabic,
+  title={Arabic Question-Answering System Using Search Engine Techniques}, author={Alamir, Manal and Alharth, Sadeem and Alqurashi, Shahad and Alqurashi, Tahani}, booktitle={International Conference on Multimedia Technology and Enhanced Learning}, pages={333--343}, year={2021}, organization={Springer}
+}

 # Contact

 If you have any suggestions or questions, please reach out to sadeem1.alharthi on Gmail